 Nomination Procedure and Deadline

 Nominations must be submitted online via the Frances Davis Award Nomination form between October 1 and December 1 for awards to be determined the following spring.
 Any nominations submitted after December 1 and/or not using the online Frances Davis Award Nomination form will not be considered.
 The Office of Graduate Education will notify the nominees and provide further instructions for the submission of their application materials.
 The Graduate Council will select a finalist and forward its recommendation to the UHM Chancellor.

 If you encounter problems accessing the appropriate online form, please contact: email@example.com.
 Please ensure you are using your UH email account to access the form.
 This form cannot be accessed via a personal or non-UH email account.

 - Frances Davis Award Nomination form

 Nominees will be asked to submit all of the following electronically via an invitation from the Dean of Graduate Education.
 If any of the requested information is missing, the student’s application will not be considered.

 - A statement of no more than two pages discussing your philosophy of teaching and your achievements as a teacher.
 Format: double-spaced, 12 pt font, save as PDF

 - A letter(s) of evaluation from your supervising professor(s).

 - Arrange for no more than three letters of support from students, colleagues, or others who are familiar with your teaching.

-- A summary of all teaching evaluations for courses taught.
-This summary should be in table form to show all scores (e.g., dept, college, university means), by term and all comments (i.e., positive and negative), if any.
-Data should be transferred from official department or eCAFE course/instructor evaluations.
-Do not include statistical summaries, raw scores or computer reports (e.g., data sheets produced by eCAFE per course).
+A summary of all teaching evaluations for courses taught.
+This summary should be in table form to show all scores (i.e., dept, college, university means), by term and all comments (i.e., positive and negative), if any.
+Data should be transferred from official department or eCAFE course/instructor evaluations to the summary table.
+Do not include statistical summaries, raw scores or computer reports (e.g., data summary sheets produced by eCAFE per course).
 Please see example table.
-Results of any evaluations from the Center for Teaching Excellence should also be included, if you have them.
+Results of any evaluations from the Center for Teaching Excellence can also be included, if you have them.